 </div>

-Through the above steps, your Markdown content is first rendered into standard HTML by AnQiCMS, then we applied to this HTML stringremovetagsFilter, removed all<img>and<a>Tags.
-Finally, the HTML content displayed on the page is without images and links.
+By following these steps, your Markdown content is first rendered into standard HTML, then we applied to this HTML stringremovetagsThe filter removed all<img>and<a>The label.
+Finally, the content displayed on the page is HTML without images and links.

 Summary

-2. I want to get the plain text summary of the Markdown content, **what is the practice?****The practice is to first convert Markdown content to HTML, then usestriptagsa filter to remove all HTML tags, and finally usetruncatecharsFilter text to the required length.
-For example:
+2. I want to get the plain text summary of Markdown content, **what is the practice??**Practice is to first convert Markdown content to HTML, then usestriptagsthe filter to remove all HTML tags, and then use it lasttruncatecharsFilter text to the required length.

 {% archiveDetail articleContent with name="Content" render=true %}